When does a physical system compute?: When does a physical system compute?

-With an encoding relation in place, let us consider as a simple example a digital computer running an algorithm that adds two two-bit numbers, for example $01+10=11$.
+With embedding and encoding relations in place, let us consider as a simple example a digital computer running an algorithm that adds two two-bit numbers, for example $01+10=11$.
 We first state how each of the individual pieces fit into the diagram of figure \ref{AL}(d), and then show how computation proceeds.

-The elements of the example are given in figure \ref{comp}(a).
-The abstract initial state, $M(P) = \{01,10\}$ is encoded, through the reversed representation relation (the encoding relation), in the physical system $P$.
-This is the step of \emph{initialisation}: $P$ is the initial state of the computer hardware (voltage across semiconductors, etc.).
+The elements of the example are given in figure \ref{comp}(b).
+The abstract initial state, $m_\p = \{01,10\}$ is encoded, through the reversed representation relation (the encoding relation), in the physical system $\p$.
+This is the step of \emph{initialisation}: $\p$ is the initial state of the computer hardware (voltage across semiconductors, etc.).
 The representation relation has been derived from the theory we have about the physical components of device, of current and how it changes under voltage changes.
 Detecting a high voltage corresponds to representing a `1', and low voltage is `0'.
 The initial physical setup therefore instantiates an initial abstract state.
-In our example, two parts of the hardware are designated by $R_T$ as `registers', and the voltages in the components of those areas correspond to the representation of the initial state as `01' and `10' (the two numbers we wish to add).
+In our example, two parts of the hardware are designated by $\RT$ as `registers', and the voltages in the components of those areas correspond to the representation of the initial state as `01' and `10' (the two numbers we wish to add).

-At the abstract level, the initial state is used as the input to an algorithm: in this example, it is a sequence of gate operations $\mathcal{C}_a(M(P))$ (subscript `a' denoting `addition') that takes the input `01,10' and adds them.
+At the abstract level, the initial state is used as the input to an algorithm: in this example, it is a sequence of gate operations $\see_\theory$ that takes the input `01,10' and adds them.
 An important part of computation as actually used is that the result of the abstract evolution (here described in terms of gate operations) is not necessarily known prior to the computation.
-The final abstract state, $M^\prime(P)$, is not, then, evolved abstractly.
-Instead, at the physical level, a physical evolution $\mathcal{H}_a(P)$ is applied to the state, producing the final physical state $P^\prime$.
+The final abstract state, $m^\prime_\p=(11)$, is not, in fact, evolved abstractly.
+Instead, at the physical level, a physical evolution $\mathbf{H}(\p)$ is applied to the state, producing the final physical state $\p^\prime$.
 In our example, this will be the hardware manipulation of voltages.
-Finally, an application of $R_M(T)$ takes the final physical state and represents it abstractly as $M(P^\prime)$.
+Finally, an application of $\RT$ takes the final physical state and represents it abstractly as some $m_{\p^\prime}$.